mayflower-state/legislation/docs/state/standing-rules.md

 ### RULE XIII — THE PRESIDENT

 1. The President of the Senate may:
-a) participate in debate;
+    1. participate in debate;
-b) sit on committees, if elected; and
+    2. sit on committees, if elected; and
-c) cast votes on Senate resolutions, and other Senate-only documents.
+    3. cast votes on Senate resolutions, and other Senate-only documents.

 ---

 ### RULE XIV — AMENDMENTS TO THESE RULES

 1. Any proposal to amend the rules shall be done in writing and sent to the President of the Senate or President pro tempore.
 No motion to amend these rules shall be in order unless by one day’s notice.
 No amendment shall take effect unless 3⁄4 of the Senate be in agreement, sitting with 2⁄3 quorum.